khyatith/Clustering-newsgroup-dataset/README.md

 2. I would also like to create a visualization of my clusters.

 3. For getting the data, I would like to create a crawler to scrape the data from a news website.

+4. I would also like to do some sentiment analysis of the articles.
+The concept looks really interesting.